-I took advantage of a Muir Glen printable coupon and bought a 6 oz. can of organic tomato paste that ended up being only $.19 after the coupon was doubled.
+I took advantage of a coupon this week and bought a 6-ounce can of organic tomato paste that ended up being only $.19 after the coupon was doubled.
 That's a bargain.
-I needed tomato paste for the recipe I made last night, but I only needed on teaspoon of it.
-Most of the tomato paste in the can was unused.
-I don't have any meals planned this week that need tomato paste, so I froze the rest of it.
+I needed tomato paste for a recipe, but I only needed one teaspoon — meaning most of the tomato paste in the can was left over.
+I don't have any meals planned this week that require tomato paste, so I froze the rest of it.

-I didn't freeze the entire contents of the can in one lump, though.
-That wouldn't be convenient the next time I need just a small amount of tomato paste I froze it in one tablespoon quantities.
+I didn't freeze the entire contents of the can in one lump, though, because that wouldn't be convenient the next time I need a small amount.
+I froze it in one-tablespoon quantities.
 Here's how to do it.

 - Use a measuring spoon to drop the tomato paste in one-tablespoon measurements onto the baking sheet (see photo above).
-You want space between the paste so it doesn't freeze together.
+You want space between each blob of paste so it doesn't freeze together.

 - Next time you need just a small amount of tomato paste, you can open the container and take out the amount you need.

-Another option I could have taken so the tomato paste didn’t get wasted was to use the remainder of it in my no-cook, homemade pizza sauce.
-The recipe calls for a 6 oz. can of tomato paste, and since I’d only used a teaspoon out of the can, it wouldn’t have been a problem to use the rest in this recipe.
+Another option I could have used up the tomato paste was to make this no-cook, homemade pizza sauce.
+The recipe calls for a 6-ounce can of tomato paste, and since I’d only used a teaspoon out of the can, I could have fudged the amount for this recipe.